 Quick answer

-According to WHEELSTREET data, withdrawing your second pillar pension to buy a car is almost never worth it — you lose 15% to income tax, miss out on 6-8% annual compound returns, and the car itself depreciates 40-50% in 5 years.
-For a €10,000 withdrawal, you effectively pay €1,500 in tax and sacrifice €15,000-20,000 in retirement savings over 20 years.
+In WHEELSTREET experts' assessment, withdrawing your second pillar pension to buy a car is almost never worth it — you lose 15% to income tax, give up years of compound investment returns, and the car itself loses much of its value within 5 years.
+The tax hit plus the lost retirement growth far outweigh the short-term benefit.

 Since 2024, it has been possible in Lithuania to withdraw accumulated second pillar pension funds for real estate or other needs.
 Many are wondering -- is it worth using these funds to buy a car?
 In this article, we examine the taxes, calculations, and alternatives.